nshitolay/cse-15l-lab-reports/lab1.md

 cd ~
 Allows you to change directories

+pwd
+Outputs the absolute path of your present working directory

 ls -lat
 Displays a list of files and directories in the specified folder